got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 - am130eq, 25 x-cel lx, 9 kellner, 2x barlow omni -

-- clear, bad transparency, okay seeing -
+- clear but thin overcast, bad transparency, okay seeing -

 next i went to jupiter, still in the 25, looked nice and bright. then i saw it with with the 9 kellner and the 1.5 barlow. i had to spend more time at the eyepiece but i felt details were more clear when there was a bit of a halo:

-upon checking out stellarium, i was right about the phase at least.
+then i did mars. spent some time at it, focuser in and out. i feel like all the details are my imagination. but upon checking out stellarium, i was right about the phase at least.